 The opera ends, a bit anticlimactically if the audience has just given its all to applauding a stellar “Cessa di più”, with Bartolo admitting his folly and Figaro leading everyone in a brief heartwarming chorus about amore.

 The composition of Barber is the stuff of operatic legend, particularly given its continued popularity (the ninth most performed opera worldwide since 2004).
-The mythical version is that Rossini wrote the opera in just 13 days, a myth that was perpetuated, but probably not originated, by one of his early biographers.
+The mythical version is that Rossini wrote the opera in just 13 days, a myth perpetuated but probably not originated by one of his early biographers.
 The reality is that it took more than 13 days...but fewer than 21.
 Three weeks.
 To compose a work that has endured in popularity for 200 years.
 Even with repurposing some of the music (see below), it is still an astonishing feat.

-Rossini’s libretto was written by Cesare Sterbini, based on the play of the same name by Pierre-Augustin Beaumarchais, and in fact an incredibly popular opera based on that play had already been written, in 1782 by Giovanni Paisiello.
-Rossini wrote to Paisiello asking permission to reuse the source material, which he was given, but out of respect, and likely a desire not to confuse anyone, he originally titled his opera Almaviva.
+Rossini’s libretto was written by Cesare Sterbini, based on the play of the same name by Pierre-Augustin Beaumarchais.
+An incredibly popular opera based on that play had already been written in 1782 by Giovanni Paisiello.
+Rossini wrote to Paisiello asking permission to reuse the source material, which he was given.
+Still, out of respect and likely a desire not to confuse anyone, he originally titled his opera Almaviva.
 Rossini’s Barber didn’t get its current name until two months after Paisiello died.

 Few operas have worked their way into popular culture as deeply as Barber, with both the Simpsons and Seinfeld having episodes inspired by the work.
 But neither comes close to the eight-minute marvel that is Looney Tunes 1950 “Rabbit of Seville”, staring Bugs as (mainly) Figaro and Elmer as (sort of) Bartolo in a performance of the opera at the Hollywood Bowl in Los Angeles, California.
-The score is largely drawn from the opera’s overture, but Bugs adds lyrics at times (“Welcome to my shop, let me cut your mop, let me shave your crop, dain-tily”).
-The action covers several highlights from the opera and, cleverly, ends with a cake iced with the message “The Marriage of Figaro” which is the sequel to the novel and also a very different, but very special opera.
-You can—and definitely should—watch the cartoon on HBO Max, or somewhere else on the internet where it probably/definitely resides.
+The score is largely drawn from the opera’s overture, but Bugs sometimes adds lyrics (“Welcome to my shop, let me cut your mop, let me shave your crop, dain-tily”).
+The action covers several highlights from the opera and, cleverly, ends with a cake iced with the message “The Marriage of Figaro”, which is the sequel to the novel and also a very different, but extraordinary opera.
+You can—and definitely should—watch the cartoon on HBO Max or somewhere else on the internet where it probably/definitely resides.

 Reuse, Reduce, Recycle